Why should you be astonished that my heart,

 To live and dream and have my joy in yours.

-We are busy working to bring Alan Seeger's "Why should you be astonished" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Alan Seeger's "Why should you be astonished" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Why should you be astonished" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.